IBM/watson-assistant-slots-intro/README.md

 1. User sends messages to the application (running locally or on IBM Cloud).
 2. The application sends the user message to IBM Watson Assistant service, and displays the ongoing chat in a web page.
 3. Watson Assistant uses the Slots feature to fill out the required fields for a pizza order, and sends requests for additional information back to the running application.
-Watson Aassistant can be provisioned on either IBM Cloud or IBM Cloud Pak for Data.
+Watson Assistant can be provisioned on either IBM Cloud or IBM Cloud Pak for Data.

 ## Included Components